Frequently Asked Quetions

 Who should test for radon in their homes?

-The Canadian Cancer society urges all Winnipeggers to test their home for radon.
-In Manitoba, nearly 1 in 4 houses have higher than acceptable levels of radon.
+The Canadian Cancer society urges all homeowners to test their house for radon.
+In Manitoba, nearly 1 in 4 homes have higher than acceptable radon levels.
 Even though everyone should get their homes tested for radon, tobacco smokers are at a higher risk.

 Are older homes at higher risk?